 - Best Budget Rental – Kahala Beach Condo – This island-inspired two-bedroom condo is located on the top floor of a luxury beachfront condominium.
 Guests can enjoy stunning views of the Pacific Ocean from the condo’s private enclosed lanai area and the building’s beachfront pool area.

 - Best Luxury Hotel – The Kahala Hotel and Resort – This is one of Oahu’s lesser-known luxury resorts.
 For this reason, many celebrities and government officials opt to stay here.
-It’s one of the best hotels if you’re looking for privacy and seclusion while still being able to enjoy the magnificent beaches of Oahu.
+It’s one of the best hotels if you’re looking for privacy and seclusion while still enjoying the magnificent beaches of Oahu.

-Located on the leeward coast of the island, Kapolei is another great option for places to stay on Oahu.
+Located on the island’s leeward coast, Kapolei is another great option for places to stay on Oahu.
 If you’re searching for where to stay on Oahu on a budget, check out Kapolei.

 Kapolei is the largest city on the west side and has recently welcomed several budget-friendly hotels to compete with the resort area of Ko Olina.
-If you are traveling with your family, but Ko Olina is just out of your budget range, Kapolei is a great alternative.
+Kapolei is a great alternative if you travel with your family, but Ko Olina is just out of your budget.

 The town offers easy access to the H-1 freeway, which can easily get you to Honolulu, the North Shore, and the windward coast.
 Staying in Kapolei allows you to explore parts of the island that you may not have thought of if you opt to stay in Waikiki instead.

 Driving to Waikiki from Kapolei will take about 30 minutes to one hour, depending on traffic.
-The west side of Oahu is home to a ton of beautiful beaches that are much less popular than the beaches of the North Shore and Waikiki.
+The west side of Oahu is home to many beautiful beaches much less popular than the North Shore and Waikiki beaches.

-If you’re looking for a long stretch of sandy beach, drive out to Yokohama Bay, which is the farthest west you can get on the island by car.
-The water here gets deep close to shore, so make sure to keep an eye on the kiddos if you choose to venture out there.
+If you’re looking for a long stretch of sandy beach, drive out to Yokohama Bay, the farthest west you can get on the island by car.
+The water here gets deep, close to shore, so keep an eye on the kiddos if you choose to venture out there.
 It’s also a great place to watch the sunset.

-If we’re talking food, Kapolei has no shortage of amazing options.
+If we’re talking food, Kapolei has no shortage of fantastic options.
 If you want to check out a local-favorite bar, head over to Moani Island Bistro at the Ka Makana Ali’i shopping center.

 The bar offers amazing small plates to share and live local entertainment.
-For other unique options, I recommend DB Grill, Young’s Fish Market, and My Cafe.
+I recommend DB Grill, Young’s Fish Market, and My Cafe for other unique options.

 Top attractions in and around Kapolei include: